Cost to Pebble Dash a House

 • Mix the top coat of rendering mortar with one-part cement, one-part lime, and five-parts sand.
 The consistency of this mixture should be slightly softer than the base coat.
 Apply this top layer over the base layer on the wall.
 Using a shovel or trowel, throw the pebbles onto the wall and gently push them in place with the back side of the shovel or trowel.
 Ensure that the area is completely covered to the point that it matches up with the rest of the wall.

 The price to patch pebble dash by a professional will depend on the size of the area that needs repairing, and whether scaffolding is needed to complete the job.
-You will be looking at a cost of around £100-£200 for the labour costs, plus the cost of materials needed.
+You will be looking at a cost of around £100 to £200 for the labour costs, plus the cost of materials needed.

 In order to maintain your pebble dashed wall, a simple hose spray will do the trick in keeping it nice and clean and free of debris or dirt.

-Removing a pebble dash render is not a simple task and will require hiring a professional to carry out the job.
-There is some risk when removing pebble dash as the brickwork underneath can become damaged if it is not done carefully and correctly.
+Pebble dash can be removed by a method of chipping the render away or by sandblasting the render away.
+Either way, removing a pebble dash render is not a simple task and will require hiring a professional to carry out the job and remove any waste.
+There is also an element of risk when removing pebble dash as the brickwork underneath can become damaged if it is not done carefully and correctly.

-Below is a table indicating the costs of a pebble dash removal depending on the size of your property.
+Below is a table indicating the cost of a pebble dash removal depending on the size of your property.
 The prices below include the cost of labour and materials as needed.

 House Size Job Average Cost Duration